 Professors do not publicize audition results, nor do they provide feedback from a prospective student's audition.

 Please visit the Master of Music program page to learn more or to send an inquiry.
-Master of Music applicants may apply here.
+Master of Music applicants may apply on the Graduate College website.

-General questions about the audition/admissions process as well as academic programs should go to our Music Admissions Inbox .
+General questions about the audition/admissions process as well as academic programs should go to our Music Admissions Inbox, email@example.com.
 If you have questions regarding instrumental audition repertoire or wish to arrange for a trial lesson with one of the School of Music faculty, please contact the professor directly.
 Visit the faculty/staff directory.